EA Play: Release and reception

 EA Play debuted in beta form exclusively on Xbox One on July 29, 2014, and was officially launched on August 11, 2014.
 Electronic Arts approached both Sony and Microsoft with the service, but Sony declined to make it available on their PlayStation 4 console.
 A similar version called Origin Access launched on January 12, 2016, on PC.

 Shares of video game retailer GameStop, which sells both new and used games, fell over five percent after Electronic Arts' announcement.
 A similar price drop occurred after PlayStation Now was first announced and that the stock price subsequently recovered.
 GameStop will be one of the retailers selling EA Play memberships.

-Alice O'Connor of Rock Paper Shotgun said that "Just like Origin before it, the new EA app is an inconvenience you must accept to play the EA games which require it, and beyond that it is useless."
-The login system was criticized: "no matter how many times I tell it to remember my login, it will soon forget and log me out".
-The app was summarized: "If you judge the EA app as a launcher and as a storefront, it is bland, featureless, and wholly forgettable.
-It is outclassed by its rivals in every way.
-You would only ever use if you were forced to."

-It was reported that most games that use the EA App are broken on Steam Deck because the app causes problems for the Proton compatibility layer.
-EA said it doesn't officially support the Steam Deck.

-Joshua Wolens of PC Gamer also criticized the login system: "I want to stop getting up off my sofa to enter a 2FA code after the EA App signs me out for the millionth time, and Steam Deck users want their games to actually work."